-Where will any funds be going?
+Where are funds going?

 Learn More About the Epidemic: Resources